sdrelton/matrix-est-maxelts/README.md

 Exchange](http://uk.mathworks.com/matlabcentral/fileexchange/23576-min-max-selection).

-The quantity max(max(abs(A))) can be expressed as the mixed subordinate (1,inf)-norm of A.  Underlying our algorithms is an algorithms of Boyd (1974) and Tao (1975) for estimating mixed subordinate norms.
+The quantity max(max(abs(A))) can be expressed as the mixed subordinate (1,inf)-norm of A.  Underlying our algorithms is an algorithm of Boyd (1974) and Tao (1975) for estimating mixed subordinate norms.
 Full details of the algorithms, along with thorough numerical experiments investigating their performance, can be found in the (open access) paper